How Can You Fix 3TB Drive Only Shows 746GB in Windows 10

 How to Fix: 3TB Drives Only Shows 746GB

-According to a survey, we find many users don’t know what causes this to happen.
-And most people blame on their drive manufactures since they think they bought the wrong hard drive.
+According to a survey, we find many users don't know what causes this to happen.
+And most people blame on their drive manufacturers since they think they bought the wrong hard drive.
 In general, whether you are using Hitachi, Western Digital, Seagate, or Samsung drives, you might encounter this problem.
 It is a fairly common issue.
-However, do you know how to solve this issue?
+However, do you know how to solve this issue in Windows 10?

 A study saying that Intel® Rapid Storage Technology (RST) version of 10.0.0.1046 is the culprit behind the 746GB available of the 3TB drive issue.
 For 3TB drive support, one should look to Intel RST 10.1 and newer.
 However, before you upgrade Intel® Rapid Storage Technology driver to the latest version, you had better know more information about RST.